 Why is this important?

-Students experiencing homelessness may change schools frequently.
+Students in transition may change schools frequently.
 Learning is impacted as students must adjust to new environments, new curricula, and new teachers and classmates, while still learning the same information other students are expected to master.
 The loss of a home can be traumatic, leaving children and youth with tumultuous feelings that can impact their social and intellectual wellbeing.
 Limited access to food, medical care, and basic school supplies can also impact performance in the classroom (NCHE, 2014).

 Michelle Mozingo, MSW